Published on 19 Feb 2021

-While the Immersive Room Experience is available only in the NTUC Health Geylang East centre, Ms Yik said there are plans to replicate this in their 23 centres across the island in the future.
+While the Immersive Room Experience is available only in the NTUC Health Day Centre for Seniors (Geylang East), Ms Yik said there are plans to replicate this in their 23 centres across the island in the future.

 Apart from engaging the seniors mentally, NTUC Health also introduced Modified Sports, a slew of activities designed to help seniors exercise safely.
 The programme entails reworking aspects of different sports and games into low-impact activities to prevent any injuries.
 These activities will help seniors maintain muscle strength, improve their mood and enhance their cognitive function.
 They double up as a way to inject the element of fun, exercise and competitiveness for seniors while taking into account their physical abilities.